Nurse Consultant – Diabetes, Barnet, Enfield and Haringey Mental Health Trust

 Debbie has been a member of the editorial board of the Journal of Diabetes Nursing since it was first published in 1996 and included her “Diabetes Issues” problem page.
 She was been the Editor-in-Chief from July 2007 to November 2017.

 Debbie is the founding member and Co-Chair of TREND-UK (Training, Research and Education for Nurses in Diabetes-UK) that was launched in January 2010.
 TREND-UK published the 4th Edition of An Integrated Career and Competency Framework for Diabetes Nursing in October 2015.
-She is also the Chair of FIT (Forum for Injection Technique) UK which aims to encourage best practice in injection technique for all healthcare professionals and people with diabetes using injectable therapies to ensure optimum benefit from these medications.
+She is also the Chair of Injection Technique Matters – Best Practice in Diabetes Care, which aims to encourage best practice in injection technique for all healthcare professionals and people with diabetes using injectable therapies to ensure optimum benefit from these medications.
 In 2013 Debbie won two National awards for her work on injection safety.

 She still finds diabetes nursing challenging, stimulating and highly rewarding even after 28 years.